Board of Selectmen 2026

 Meeting Agendas and Minutes

-• 2025 Meeting Minutes - Go to the town web's 2025 Minutes page.
-Meeting minutes inform you as to how the selectmen handle town affairs.
-Minutes usually take up to several days to be typed, proofread, approved, and uploaded to the web site.
-Instead, read the meeting highlights below, which are much more timely and to the point.
+• Meeting minutes inform you as to how the selectmen handled town affairs.
+Minutes usually take up to several days to be ready to upload to the web site.
+Instead, read the meeting highlights below, which are much more timely and concise.
 Read the official minutes to see how exciting or dull the actual meeting was.

 The following acronyms are used: